laserpants/trombone/docs/route-format.rst

 E.g., ``{"q": "ACME"}`` would translate to ``customer.name LIKE '%'ACME'%'``.

-This is clearly not what we want.
+This is clearly not what we intended.
 Instead, define your template as

 ::